YINI-lang/YINI-spec/YINI-Specification.md

 name = "Kim"
 ```

 Inside inline objects, `:` is used because the object itself is already the value of a surrounding member.
-The colon helps distinguish object member definitions from ordinary root-level or section-level assignments.
+The colon improves to distinguish object member definitions from ordinary root-level or section-level assignments.

 In lenient mode only, implementations MAY also accept `=` as an object member separator:
 ```yini
 obj = { a = 1, b = 2 }  // Lenient mode only
 ```

-This exists as a compatibility and user-friendliness feature, especially for users who are accustomed to writing `key = value` throughout a configuration file.
+This exists as a compatibility and user-friendliness feature, especially for users who are accustomed to writing `key = "value"` throughout a configuration file.

 The following rules apply:
 - In lenient mode, inline object members MAY use either `:` or `=`.